KirillKryukov/seq-tools/README.md

 `seq-tools seq-u2t <in.seq >out.seq` - Convert U to T.

 `seq-tools seq-change-case-to-upper <in.seq >out.seq` - Converts sequence to uppercase.
+Removes soft mask from sequence.

-`seq-tools seq-merge-lines <in.seq >out.seq` - Remove end-of-line characters.
+`seq-tools seq-merge-lines <in.mseq >out.seq` - Remove end-of-line characters.

-`seq-tools seq-split-to-lines --line-length 100 <in.seq >out.seq` - Split single-line sequence into lines.
+`seq-tools seq-split-to-lines --line-length 100 <in.seq >out.mseq` - Split single-line sequence into lines.

-`seq-tools seq-soft-mask-bin-extract --mask out.mask <in.seq >out.seq` - Separates mask (positions of lower case characters) from sequence.
+`seq-tools seq-soft-mask-extract --mask out.mask <in.seq >out.seq` - Separates mask (positions of lower case characters) from sequence.
 Outputs sequence without mask (all in upper case).

-`seq-tools seq-soft-mask-bin-add --mask in.mask <in.seq >out.seq` - Masks sequence (changes to lowercase) according to in.mask.
+`seq-tools seq-soft-mask-add --mask in.mask <in.seq >out.seq` - Soft-masks sequence (changes to lowercase) according to in.mask.

+`seq-tools seq-hard-mask-extract --mask out.mask <in.seq >out.seq` - Removed hard mask (N) from sequence.
+Stores mask in a file, outputs sequence without mask (shorter sequence).
+Only capital N is recognized as hard mask.

 ## File formats

-**Sequence:** A text file containing only ASCII characters a-z and A-Z.
+**Sequence (.seq):** A text file containing only ASCII characters a-z and A-Z.

-**Multi-line sequence:** A sequence file where additionally character 0x0A can be used for separating lines.
+**Multi-line sequence (.mseq):** A sequence file where additionally character 0x0A can be used for separating lines.

+**Mask (.mask):** A binary file storing 64-bit unsigned integer numbers (in platform native endianness).
+Each number is the length of a continuous sequence interval with the same mask.
+The first interval is always non-masked.
+If the sequence starts masked, then the first interval length is 0.
+Examples: sequence "AaaNAA" has soft mask intervals 1,2,3, and hard mask intervals 3,1,2.